-- The reviewers perform the onsite review in line with our standard methodology and procedures which include the minimum requirements of section 68 of the Act covering audit quality reviews.
-The reviews aim to follow international best practice. - The findings of the individual file reviewed are discussed with the team that performed the audit.
-The team can provide further evidence and explanations, when necessary. - After an onsite visit, the reviewers communicate their key findings to the team in charge of audit quality at the audit firm.
+- The reviewers perform the onsite review in line with our standard methodology and procedures which include the minimum requirements of Section 68 of the Act covering audit quality reviews. - The findings of the individual file reviewed are discussed with the team that performed the audit.
+When necessary, the team can provide further evidence and explanations.